sensu-plugins/community/PLUGIN_STYLEGUIDE.md

 ## Usage examples

-A plugin’s usage is of primary concern when writing plugin documentation.
-The usage section should show the help output for a plugin, if available.
-Otherwise, any supported configuration via command-line arguments or environment variables should be thoroughly documented.
+Plugin documentation should include a usage section, which should show the help output for the plugin, if available.
+Otherwise, any supported configuration via command-line arguments or environment variables should be thoroughly documented in the usage section.

 ## Configuration

-The bulk of a plugin’s README is often in the configuration section, which includes asset registration, configuration information and resource definition examples.
+The bulk of a plugin’s README is often in the configuration section, which includes asset registration, asset definition, and resource definition examples.

 ### Asset registration